A theory of Automated Market Makers in DeFi: Introduction

 As of \statsdate, the two AMM platforms leading by user activity, Uniswap and Curve Finance, alone hold \uniswapsupply and \curvesupply worth of tokens, and process \uniswapvolumedaily and \curvevolumedaily worth of transactions daily \cite{uniswapstats,curvestats}.
 Although this massive adoption could suggest that AMMs are a consolidated, well-understood technology, in practice their economic mechanisms are inherently hard to design and implement.
-For instance, interactions with AMMs are sensitive to transaction ordering attacks, where actors with the power to influence the order of transactions in the blockchain can profit from an opportunistic behaviour, causing detriment to other users.
-The relevance of attacks to AMMs is witnessed by the proliferation of scientific literature on the topic \cite{BCL22fc,Baum21iacr,zhou2020high,daian2019flash,eskandari2019sok,qin2021quantifying}.
-Still, attacks to DeFi applications are not purely theoretical: indeed, they have caused losses exceeding \defiincidentstot~\cite{defihacks} so far; the recent attack to the Tinyman AMM \cite{tinyman} is just the latest of a growing history of DeFi incidents.
+For instance, interactions with AMMs are sensitive to \emph{transaction ordering attacks}, where actors with the power to influence the order of transactions in the blockchain can profit from an opportunistic behaviour, causing detriment to other users.
+The relevance of attacks to AMMs is witnessed by the proliferation of scientific literature on the topic \cite{BCL22fc,Zhou21high,Daian19flash,Eskandari19sok,Qin21quantifying}.
+Still, attacks to DeFi applications are not purely theoretical: indeed, there is a growing history of DeFi incidents, which have caused losses exceeding \defiincidentstot~\cite{defihacks} so far.
 These issues witness a need for foundational work to devise formal theories of AMMs which allow the understanding of their structural properties and of their economic incentive mechanisms.

 Current descriptions of AMMs are either economic models~\cite{Angeris21analysis,Angeris20aft,Evans21fc,angeris2020does}, which focus on the incentive mechanism alone, or concrete AMM implementations.
 While economic models are useful to understand the macroscopic financial aspects of AMMs, they do not precisely describe the interactions between AMMs and their users.
-Still, understanding these interactions is crucial to determine possible deviations from the expected behaviour.
+Still, a precise formalisation of these interactions is fundamental to understand the structural and economic properties of AMMs, and to determine possible deviations from safe behaviour.
 Implementations, instead, reflect the exact behaviour of AMMs, but at a level of detail that hampers high-level understanding and reasoning.
-Moreover, the rich variety of implementations, proposals and models for AMMs, each featuring different sophisticated economic mechanisms, makes it difficult to establish comparisons between AMM designs or to provide a clear contour for the space of possible ``well behaving'' designs.
+Moreover, the rich variety of implementations, proposals and models for AMMs, each featuring different economic mechanisms, makes it difficult to compare AMM designs or to provide a clear contour for the space of possible ``well behaving'' designs.